johnthagen/python-blueprint/README.rst

 The Sphinx project is configured in ``docs/conf.py``.

+This project uses the `furo <https://pradyunsg.me/furo/>`_ Sphinx theme for its elegant, simple to use, dark theme.

 Build the docs using the ``docs`` tox environment (e.g. ``tox`` or ``tox -e docs``).
 Once built, open ``docs/_build/index.html`` in a web browser.